ethercreative/thumbro/README.md

 #### Config Options

-In addition to the regular transform config options, `picture` has two unique
+In addition to the regular transform config options, `picture` has additional unique options:
-options:

 **`noJs`** [bool]